-Second Reading Speech by Ms Indranee Rajah, Second Minister for Finance, on the Companies (Amendment) Bill 2018, 6 Aug 2018
+Second Reading Speech by Ms Indranee Rajah, Second Minister for Finance, on the Companies (Amendment) Bill 2018, at The Parliament, 6 Aug 2018

 1. Mr Speaker, I beg to move, “That the Bill be now read a second time.”